Official-MoonDao/docusaurus/docs/guilds.md

 Guild stewards must ensure the quality of their guild members by setting up the entry test, interviewing applicants, organizing regular training and knowledge sharing between guild members.

-Guild stewards should work closely with Project stewards to have an overview of on-going projects as well as coming projects so that they can introduce or allocate the right resource to project teams.
+Guild stewards should work closely with Rocketeers to have an overview of on-going projects as well as coming projects so that they can introduce or allocate the right resource to project teams.
 Besides, guild stewards are expected to help guild members to get involved in bounties and make sure that their members complete the bounties on time.

 Guild stewards are responsible for on-boarding new members, registering the addition or removal of members.
 Guild stewards should consider ramping up their team whenever appropriate to meet the demands from the projects.